strashila/BlackDuckCMDTools/GetAllProjectsWithVersionCount/Readme.md

-**GetAllProjectsWithVersionCount** gets the list of all projects in the server with version count.
+**GetAllProjectsWithVersionCount** gets the list of all projects in the hub with version count.

 Usage:
   GetAllProjectsWithVersionCount [options]